Anon-Planet/thgtoa/guide.md

 -   The Private Group System[^415].

-Other Apps like Briar or OnionShare will protect metadata by using the Tor Network as a shield and storing everything locally on-device.
+Other Apps like Briar, OnionShare and Cwtch will protect metadata by using the Tor Network as a shield and storing everything locally on-device.
 Nothing is stored remotely, and all communications are either direct using proximity wi-fi/Bluetooth or remotely through the Tor network.

 Most apps however and especially closed-source proprietary commercial apps will collect and retain your metadata for various purposes.
 And such metadata alone is enough to figure out a lot of things about your communications.